Education, research and development in the field of IT and Robotics

 FUDAN UNIVERSITY SCHOOL OF ECONOMICS: SUMMER SCHOOL@ FUDAN SOE at Fudan University

-HKU SUMMER INSTITUTE SUMMER PROGRAMMES at the University of Hong Kong
+SUMMER PROGRAMS at the University of Hong Kong

 PKU SUMMER SCHOOL INTERNATIONAL at Peking University